Sparse-Supervised Hybrid Parameterized Physics-Informed Neural Networks for Incompressible Flows Across Reynolds Numbers: RESULTS AND DISCUSSION

 \subsubsection{Model Accuracy: Comparison Between CFD and PINNs Predictions}

-The predictive accuracy of the hybrid PINNs model is quantitatively evaluated by comparing the predicted velocity and pressure fields with high-fidelity CFD solutions obtained using \texttt{OpenFOAM~12}.
-The assessment is performed over a wide range of Reynolds numbers to explicitly quantify both the interpolation and extrapolation capabilities of the trained model.
+The predictive accuracy of the sparse-supervised hybrid PINNs framework was quantitatively evaluated by comparing the predicted velocity and pressure fields with high-fidelity CFD solutions obtained using \texttt{OpenFOAM~12}.
+The assessment was performed over a wide range of Reynolds numbers to evaluate both interpolation performance within the trained parameter space and extrapolation capability beyond the supervised region.

 Table~\ref{tab:mse_r2_results} reports the MSE and $R^{2}$ values for the horizontal velocity ($u$), vertical velocity ($v$), and pressure ($p$) fields across Reynolds numbers ranging from $\mathrm{Re}=200$ to $\mathrm{Re}=2000$.
-The Reynolds number interval $\mathrm{Re}\in[500,1000]$, shaded in gray in the table, corresponds to the interpolation region, i.e., the range over which the model was trained.
-Reynolds numbers outside this interval constitute the extrapolation region.
+The Reynolds number interval $\mathrm{Re}\in[500,1000]$, shaded in gray in the table, corresponds to the Reynolds-number range used during hybrid training.
+However, sparse CFD supervision was intentionally restricted to the localized interval $750 < \mathrm{Re} < 850$, while the remaining Reynolds numbers within the training range were learned primarily through physics-based constraints and transfer learning.

-Within the interpolation region, the hybrid PINNs model demonstrates excellent predictive performance.
-The MSE values remain consistently low for all three flow variables, reaching minima around the center of the training range.
-Correspondingly, the $R^{2}$ values exceed $0.99$ for both velocity components and remain above $0.99$ for pressure, indicating that the model accurately reconstructs the CFD solutions throughout the trained Reynolds number space.
-Notably, the strongest agreement is observed in the subrange $750 < \mathrm{Re} < 850$, which is highlighted as a green-shaded region in Fig.~\ref{fig:mse_r2_combined}.
-This subregion corresponds to the Reynolds numbers for which sparse CFD data were explicitly provided during training, underscoring the effectiveness of limited data supervision in guiding the optimization toward physically meaningful solutions.
+Within the trained Reynolds-number range, the hybrid PINNs framework demonstrates excellent predictive performance.
+The MSE values remain consistently low for all three flow variables, while the corresponding $R^{2}$ values remain close to unity, indicating strong agreement with the \texttt{OpenFOAM~12} reference solutions.
+The highest accuracy is observed near the localized supervised interval around $\mathrm{Re}=800$, where sparse CFD data were incorporated during training.
+This behavior confirms that even localized supervision can substantially improve optimization stability and solution accuracy in convection-dominated regimes.